osohq/oso/docs/content/any/project/changelogs/NEXT.md

 ### Other bugs & improvements

-- Authorized sessions now disable [baked queries][] by default because they can lead to authorization backdoors.
-If you understand the risks and still want to opt-in to the previous behavior of using baked queries, you can pass the `enable_baked_queries=True` kwarg to `sqlalchemy_oso.authorized_sessionmaker()` and friends.
+- Authorized sessions now disable [baked queries][] by default because the caching mechanism can bypass authorization by using queries from the cache that were previously baked without authorization applied.
+If you understand the risks and still want to opt-in to the previous behavior of using baked queries, you can pass the `enable_baked_queries=True` keyword argument to `sqlalchemy_oso.authorized_sessionmaker()` and friends.

 [baked queries]: https://docs.sqlalchemy.org/en/13/orm/extensions/baked.html